 - Use the black glitter-on-a-roll to cut out shapes for the nose, eyes, and/or mouth.

-- Place the dry foam in your basket and arrange your lollipops as you make them.
+- Place the dry foam in your basket and stick your lollipops in the foam to arrange them.

 I have to say this turned out super cute.

 So here are some ideas to cut your project time hopefully in half: